mattriley/yammer-plugin-for-jenkins/readme.md

 The Yammer Plugin for Jenkins enables notifications to be sent to a Yammer group on the success or failure of a build.

-This is an example of a successful build notification sent to the "Test" group:
+This is an example of a successful build notification sent to the __Build Notifications__ group:

 ![Success notification in Yammer](https://github.com/mattriley/yammer-plugin-for-jenkins/raw/master/readme/success_notification_in_yammer.png)

-TODO: Provide a better example.

 ## Installation